associationforsoftwaretesting/whose/content/en/docs/critical-thinking/modeling.md

 Modeling can be used to restrict the combination explosion of states and data that software can suffer which impacts the ability to test.
 Often the test will use this skill abstract aspects of the system or software into a simpler concept which is testable.
 This is done by selecting some aspect of the software such as the data inputs, logic, options, actions, risk, error, or some other element of the software.
-These become \"abstract\" representations of the concept, item, or software.
+These become "abstract" representations of the concept, item, or software.
 This allows testers to better understand and reason about the model abstraction.

 Models can be mental (in the testers head) or real (some representation expression).
 Mental models are perhaps of the context testers best friend.
 Mental models can be developed by exploratory actions, adhoc testing, history (testing of past systems or being a help desk person) or research (reading things such as user guides or talking with users).
-Mental models can be capture into lists, spreadsheets, or mind maps, but as these \"tools\" are used the mental model moves from purely mental to something more physical (real).
+Mental models can be capture into lists, spreadsheets, or mind maps, but as these "tools" are used the mental model moves from purely mental to something more physical (real).

 Real or physical models can be captured by many techniques.
 A few of these technique skills are captured in the following pages/links.